Weekly Review Of Azerbaijan's Currency Market

 0.0435

-Azerbaijan did not publish exchange rate data on May 28, a national holiday marking Independence Day, as the date fell on a non-working day.
+Azerbaijan did not publish exchange rate data on May 28, a national holiday marking Independence Day, and on June 6, the Eid al-Fitr holiday, as the dates fell on non-working days.

 Legal Disclaimer: